New towns movement: Barlow Royal Commission

-In 1938, Chamberlain, as the new Prime Minister, assigned a Royal Commission chaired by Sir Anderson Barlow to study the urban concentration of population and industry.
+In 1938, Chamberlain, as the new prime minister, assigned a Royal Commission chaired by Sir Anderson Barlow to study the urban concentration of population and industry.
 The resulting report raised the problem of large towns as a public issue for the first time and concluded that "planned decentralisation" was favourable for national interests.
-However, owing to the outbreak of war in 1939, the 1940 publication of the Barlow Report was initially ignored due to more immediate priorities.
+Due to the war outbreak in 1939, the 1940 publication of the Barlow Report was sidelined.
 However, it eventually became a turning point for New Towns policy.

 The damage brought on by the Second World War provoked significant public interest in what post-war Britain would be like.
 This was encouraged by the government, who facilitated talk about a "Better Britain" to boost morale.
 The Barlow Report was quickly turned to as a best practice document.

 In 1942, following the report's recommendation, the Government chose to create a central planning authority in the form of the Ministry of Works and Planning, which was commissioned to draft ideas on how to achieve Better Britain from an urban planning perspective.
 The British government also announced that the report's decentralisation and relocation of population and industry initiatives would be followed.

 Plans and legislation

 Post-war rebuilding initiatives saw new plans drafted for London, which for the first time addressed the issue of decentralisation.
 Firstly, the County of London Plan of 1943 recognised that displacement of population and employment was necessary if the city was to be rebuilt at a desirable density.
 Moreover, the Greater London Plan of 1944 went further by suggesting that over one million people would need to be displaced into a mixture of satellite suburbs, existing rural towns, and new towns.

 In 1945, the New Towns Committee was formed to consider the "establishment, development, organisation, and administration" of new towns.
 Within eight months of its formation, the committee had completed a highly comprehensive study into these issues, resulting in positive recommendations for the construction of new towns.
-Accordingly, the New Towns Act 1946 was passed which, coupled with the Town and Country Planning Act 1947, created a "machinery for positive town construction".
+Accordingly, the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) was passed which, coupled with the Town and Country Planning Act 1947, created a "machinery for positive town construction".
 These Acts resulted in a total of 28 New Towns being constructed in Britain over the following half-century.